We now know the Government’s 12-point plan for Brexit, yet we still don’t really know what it could mean for scientific research.

 Research income from the EU to UK universities saw an increase of 68% between 2009 and 2014 (1).
 After investment from The Brain Tumour Charity, the Samantha Dickson Brain Cancer Unit was able to obtain £1.7 million of additional funding from the European Research Council (ERC) towards our research.
 The Government will need to either deliver continued access to EU research grants or find alternative funding beyond 2020.

 Freedom of movement boosts pan-European collaboration and the exchange of skills, expertise and best practice.
-We already know of several prominent people in research who have turned down positions in the UK or moved into another field of research as a direct result of the UK's decision to the leave the EU.
-As it stands research into brain tumour is under resourced and the Government will need to ensure that the UK can continue to attract talent in this sector if access to EU funding, resources and infrastructure is restricted.
+We already know of several prominent people in research who have turned down positions in the UK or moved into another field of research as a direct result of the UK’s decision to the leave the EU.
+As it stands research into brain tumours is under resourced and the Government will need to ensure that the UK can continue to attract talent in this sector if access to EU funding, resources and infrastructure is restricted.

 Civil servants tell us that they’re cautiously optimistic and that their counterparts in Europe support a sensible and deliberate deal.
 MPs tell us that the collective clout of pharmaceuticals, charities and universities will ensure that scientific research is a priority in the negotiations.